 - Identify areas where appropriate to create of new flower rich habitats.
 Consider re-seeding top soil bunds with native wildflowers or the use of agricultural pollen and nectar mixes on farmland.
 Seed addition can also be used to diversify existing grasslands.
 Cultivation is needed to prepare the ground and minimise soil compaction.

 - Key bumblebee plants include red clover, yellow rattle, birds-foot trefoil, kidney vetch, and heather.
 A number of seed companies supply native wildflower seeds and can advise and provide suitable species and seed mixes based on for the site soil type and conditions.
-A directory of recommended seed suppliers is provided on Flora Locale’s website
+Information on sourcing wildflower seed for bumblebees can be found via https://www.bumblebeeconservation.org/

 - Manage existing grasslands to keep the habitat open and prevent encroachment from scrub and rank grasses.
 This can be achieved through cutting and collecting, grazing, and scrub control with selective herbicides.
 Rabbit grazing on restored quarries can also help if levels are not too high.